dmbates/BEDFiles.jl/README.md

 Data from [*Genome-wide association studies*](https://en.wikipedia.org/wiki/Genome-wide_association_study) are often saved as a [**PLINK binary biallelic genotype table**](https://www.cog-genomics.org/plink2/formats#bed) or `.bed` file.
-To be useful, such files should be accompanied by a `.fam` file, containing metadata on the rows of the table, and `.bim` file, containing metadata on the columns.
+To be useful, such files should be accompanied by a `.fam` file, containing metadata on the rows of the table, and a `.bim` file, containing metadata on the columns.
-The `.fam` and `.bim` files in tab-separated format.
+The `.fam` and `.bim` files are in tab-separated format.

 The table contains the observed allelic type at `n` [*single-nucleotide polymorphism*](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) (SNP) positions for `m` individuals.

-A SNP is a position in the genomoe of a nucleotide where some degree of variation has been observed in a population, with each individual have one of two possible *alleles* at that position on each of a pair of chromosomes.
+A SNP is a position of a nucleotide in the genome where some degree of variation has been observed in a population, with each individual have one of two possible *alleles* at that position on each of a pair of chromosomes.
 Three possible types can be observed are: homozygous allele 1, coded as `0x00`, heterzygous, coded as `0x10`, and homozygous allele 2, coded as `0x11`.